GerHobbelt/libiconv-win-build/README.md

 libiconv for Windows (Microsoft Visual Studio Compiler) based on [GNU libiconv][1]

 Solution file update to Visual Studio 2017 only.
-Update to libiconv 1.15
+Code is updated to libiconv 1.15

+Additionally contains [Greek, Cyrillic and Armenian transliteration][4] rejected in base [GNU libiconv repository][5] and `gentranslit` utility project file.

-With pre-built configurations:
+There are following pre-built configurations:

 - Release Win32
 - Release Static Win32